 We have more than our share of hanging lamps in the house, several given to us like this shabby chic lamp with a wire lampshade.
 Not my favorite, but there is something charming about it.
 And the wife loves it.

 I'm sort of a sucker for red so this mod light from Silver in the City begged me like a puppy to take it home.
 It's not always out, but will always be around.

 The lovely drum light comes from West Elm, and was an excellent value.
 It's a lot bigger than it looks here, actually 80" in diameter.
 (Click the image to enlarge.)
 Our daughter used a glue gun to attach and wrap some jute rope around the cord to create a more stylish swag.

 And it does deliver that cozy dinner-time feel.

 This amazing chandelier was a(nother) gift from Danielle's sister.
 While at an antique store in Florida she came across it and thought it "looked like us."
 And we are so glad she did.
 It adds a wonderful sense of whimsy and warmth to the room (which has a rustic feel).
 The lights were hand-dipped in silicone by the artist, and they look almost like bio-luminescent sea creatures.
 It is always a treat to flip the switch and bring this one to life.

 Like books, can one ever have enough cool table lamps?
 My wife would say "absolutely", but I always seem to have room in my heart for one more.

-The awesome antler lamp and this huge stained glass lamp were gifts, but the cool striped shade originally came with the curvy metal stand from Toronto (above).
+The awesome antler lamp and this huge stained glass lamp were gifts, but the cool striped shade originally came with the curvy metal stand from Structube in Toronto (above).
 The antlers aren't real (you can't tell) and the stained glass lamp is a replica, but the glass is just wonderful, with large amber marbles embedded throughout.
 It's larger than it appears--60" in diameter--and weighs a good 30 pounds.